 The included file manager is not that configurable.
 The font used is huge, so you can forget about reading long filenames, and only about 5 files are visible on screen at the same time.
 What you can do with the files is very limited: copy, cut, paste, zip.
 That's it, and there's no possibility to view hidden files (such as dot-files).
 Also, and that's a big problem, it cannot delete files off the SD card.
 And no other file manager I tried could do that either.
 I had to root the device in order to do that.
 I used Kingo ROOT from the Play Store: it worked a few minutes, I did a reboot and the device was rooted.

-The fact that the notification beeps every time you walk past a wifi is annoying but easily (?) solved and the advanced wifi settings
+The fact that the notification beeps every time you walk past a wifi is annoying but easily (?) solved in the advanced wifi settings.

 The camera is about average for a phone.
 That's not something I use much, except for documenting something.